ColanWorstellProgramming/holbertonschool-simple_shell/README.md

 ## General Content

-* What is the Shell?
+* alfhalkhfalfhalshfahat is the Shell?
-* Hxow Do I compile it?
+* How Do I compile it?
 * Essential Functionalities of the Simple Shell
 * List of useful commands
 * List of allowed functions and system calls for this project